CtrlK

 Workflow Clarity

-Steps are listed in sequence for both creating and validating specs, but there are no validation checkpoints or feedback loops.
-No guidance on what to do if validation fails or how to handle incomplete specs.
+Steps are listed for both creating and validating specs, but validation lacks explicit checkpoints or feedback loops.
+There's no guidance on what to do if validation fails or how to handle partial compliance against requirements.

 2 / 3